How to remove malware and viruses?

 2. Run a Full System Scan:

-• Perform a full system scan using your installed antivirus software.
-This will help identify and remove any malicious files on your computer.
+• Initiate a full system scan using your installed antivirus software.
+Let it complete and remove any detected threats.

 3. Boot into Safe Mode: